 GLUE DOWN INSTALLATION:

-For larger spaces or permanent installation, follow the same directions as for the floating floor but glue each individual tile using an engineered flooring adhesive.
 Use the trowel recommended by the adhesive manufacturer since tooth size is important for best adherence to the sub-floor.
-In most cases this will be 1/4″ x 1/8″, but always adhere to the adhesive manufacturer’s instruction.
+In most cases this will be 1/4” x 1/8”, but always adhere to the adhesive manufacturer’s instruction.

 Follow adhesive instructions regarding proper set time (if any) before affixing tiles.
 With trowel at a 45-degree angle, spread as much adhesive as can be covered by tiles in one hour or as recommended by the adhesive manufacturer’s instructions.
 Once adhesive has set per instructions, lay the first row of tiles butted up against your straight starting board.
 Continue laying tiles until adhesive is covered with tiles.
 Be careful not to move the installed tiles on the wet adhesive.
-Immediately remove any adhesive that gets on the tile surface by using a damp cloth or manufacturer's adhesive remover.
+Immediately remove any excess adhesive that comes in contact with the tile surface by using a damp cloth or manufacturer's adhesive remover.

 FLOATING INSTALLATION :